-The Parties may choose to provide a written response to the Final Investigation Report, which must be submitted at least five (5) business days prior to the start of the hearing to the Decision-Maker.
+The Parties may choose to provide a written response to the Final Investigation Report, which must be submitted to the Director at least five (5) business days prior to the start of the hearing.
+The Parties and their Advisors will be provided with the other party's written response if one is received and any response(s) received will be provided to the Decision-Maker prior to the start of the hearing.